-The Executive Level OLW Course (ELOC) is the second course in a series of three Professional Military Education courses conducted by the U.S. Naval War College for officers en route to numbered Fleet staffs.
-ELOC focuses at the senior leadership/staff principal (O-6) level and ensures the attendees are properly educated in and understand the intricacies of effectively supporting the Commander’s decision-making process and managing a Maritime Operations Center (MOC) and its resources.
+The Executive Level OLW Course is the second course in series of four Professional Military Education courses.
+ELOC focuses at the senior leadership (O-6) level, this course will ensure the attendees are properly educated in and understand the intricacies of effectively participating in the decision making process and managing a Maritime Operations Center (MOC) and its resources.

-The intent of the course is to fill the staff seniority gap between the Maritime Staff Operators Course (MSOC) & Maritime Operational Planners course (MOPC) and the Combined/Joint Forces Maritime Component Commander Course (JFMCC).
+The intent of the course is to fill the existing gap between the Maritime Staff Operators Course (MSOC) & Maritime Operational Planners course (MOPC) and the Combined/Joint Forces Maritime Component Commander Course (C/JFMCC).

-ELOC is a one-week course held three times a year at the U.S. Naval War College in Newport, R.I.
-It is tailored for the numbered fleet O6/staff principal / special staff assistant (COS, ACOS, MOC-D, Directors, SJA, PAO, Fleet Medical, etc).
-The primary target audience includes Active Component personnel and activated Reserve Component officers serving as principals to the numbered Fleet Commander.
+ELOC is a one week course held three times a year at the US Naval War College in Newport, RI.
+It is tailored for the numbered fleet O6/staff principal (N-head, CoS, MOC-D, SJA, PAO, Fleet Medical, OSO, etc).
+The primary target audience includes Active Component personnel and activated Reserve Component officers serving as principlals to the numbered fleet CDR.

-3. The challenges of managing MHQ and MOC resources (staff manning and decision authorities)
+- The challenge/dynamic of managing MOC resources (Staff manning and decision authority);

-4. How to translate Commander’s vision and guidance into action, both within and external to the staff.
+- How to translate the Commander’s operational vision and guidance into action, both within and external to the staff.